boris-dimitrov/dedup/README.md

 # dedup
 Help identify duplicate files that can be profitably replaced with hardlinks.

+A dangerous bandaid for sorely missing Mac OS functionality.

 # caution

 Replacing duplicates with hardlinks is generally unsafe.